There She Is!!: Step three: "Doki and Nabi"

 Step three begins an in-depth trilogy of sequels to the first two videos.
 It premiered at SICAF (Seoul International Cartoon & Animation Festival) on May 21–25, 2008, and was posted online on May 30.
 Its soundtrack is the Korean pop song "3차성징" (Sam-cha Seong-jing, translating to "tertiary sex characteristic") by T.A.COPY.

 This step portrays Doki and Nabi's first date.
 Nabi begins as an unwilling recipient of Doki's love, but starts to reciprocate as the date goes on.
 The Jjintta Set and their objections are upset when Doki tackle-hugs Il-ho, then turning the hug into something akin to a nelson.
 In the end, Nabi asks Doki out on a second date, and their relationship blossoms into a mutual romance, and they share their first kiss.
 The intermarriage theme is more prominent in this episode, as are the consequences of their relationship: the step ends with a rock thrown through Nabi's window.

 Easter eggs

 Clicking the cloud on the top right of the loading screen triggers an alternate opening that focuses on Doki making her way to Nabi's house.
 Clicking the black poster during the scene with the neighbors opens T.A.COPY's site in another window.

 The scene where Doki befriends the hedgehog is a nod to Hayao Miyazaki's Nausicaä of the Valley of the Wind, in which Nausicaä tames Teto the fox-squirrel.
+Before that in the same scene is a moment where Doki lets Nabi feed her animals with carrots in a nod to another Miyazaki work, Castle in the Sky, in which Pazu gives Sheeta breadcrumbs to feed his doves.

-During the scene where Doki is chasing Nabi, after all attempts to capture Nabi fail, Doki throws a Poké Ball at Nabi's head.
+During the scene where Doki is chasing Nabi, after all attempts to capture Nabi fail, Doki throws a Poké Ball at Nabi's head (blurred out in the YouTube rereleases to avoid copyright issues).
 Also referenced just prior is the Chain Mine, as used by the MS18E Kampfer, in the series Mobile Suit Gundam 0080: War in the Pocket.